oseen/IOH5Write/README.md

 Compatibility
 -------------
-The code works with both OpenFOAM 2.2.x and 2.3.x.
-It is recommended to use HDF5 version 1.8.9 or newer.
+The code should work with both OpenFOAM 2.2.x and 2.3.x.
+It was only tested with OpenFOAM-2.3.1.
+It is recommended to use HDF5 version 1.10.5 or newer (https://portal.hdfgroup.org/display/support/Download+HDF5).
 The testing is only done with GCC compilers.

 Known bugs and limitations